- Distance from San Francisco: 74 miles

 3Hop in the car for a quick drive to Point Lobos State Natural Reserve, just three miles south of Carmel.
 Named for the sea lions that gather—they're called "lobos marinos," or sea wolves, in Spanish—this scenic park features easy hikes and spectacular views, as well as glimpses of sea otters and sea lions.
 Park outside the reserve for free or pay $10 for quicker access to several hikes, some of which are less than a mile long.

-6.Sink your teeth into a juicy burger at 400 Degrees, an upscale diner that opened in May 2012.
-A straightforward menu includes burgers, sandwiches, and salads with gourmet touches, such as duck-fat fries and Sea Salt Caramel milkshakes, plus a kids menu.
+6Sink your teeth into a juicy burger at upscale diner, 400 Degrees.
+A straightforward menu includes a kids menu, burgers, sandwiches, and salads with gourmet touches, such as duck-fat fries and Sea Salt Caramel milkshakes.
 The restaurant provides computer tablets at tables so you can order extra items, pay your bill, and—perfect for impatient young'uns—play games.

-1.Arrive early at the Monterey Bay Aquarium to beat the lines, which can stretch around the block by mid-morning (or, go after 2 pm).
+1Arrive early at the Monterey Bay Aquarium to beat the lines, which can stretch around the block by mid-morning (or, go after 2 p.m.).
 Once inside, a good strategy is to head straight for the Splash Zone, which features more than forty-five exhibits and a touch pool for hands-on access to sea creatures like abalones, sea stars, and bat rays.

 2Grab an easy lunch at nearby (and locally owned) Sea Harvest Market & Restaurant.
 Sit at red-checkered cloth-topped tables for favorites like clam chowder, barbecued oysters, and fish 'n' chips.

-3.The final stop before heading home: the Dennis the Menace Playground in the El Estero Park, brainchild of the comic strip creator Hank Ketcham, who lived in Pebble Beach for nearly 20 years.
+3The final stop before heading home: the Dennis the Menace Playground in the El Estero Park, brainchild of the comic strip creator Hank Ketcham, who lived in Pebble Beach for nearly twenty years.
 No frou-frou, safety-centric stuff here: Think colossal slides, a suspension bridge, and climbing structures sure to thrill kids (and adults, too!) while tiring them out before the trip home.

 Where to Stay